-During his more than 20 years at Esri, Carlson has worked in virtually all GIS domains and supported implementations covering multiple major innovation cycles, ranging from on-premises client servers to today's distributed cloud environment.
-He has capitalized on the geographic nature of government operations and decision-making to evolve the role of GIS from a niche discipline to a standard IT capability integrated across organizational workflows—a true decision support system that enhances organization efficiency and effectiveness.
+Christian has worked in virtually all GIS domains and supported implementations covering multiple major innovation cycles, from the on-premises client server to today's distributed cloud environment.
+Christian has capitalized on the geographic nature of government operations and decision-making to evolve the role of GIS from a niche discipline to a standard IT capability integrated across organizational workflows—a true decision support system for organization efficiency.

-Through this work, Carlson has developed insight into how the convergence of rapid technology advancement and information acquisition is changing the workflows, organizational capabilities, service delivery, and accountability of knowledge workers and constituents.
+Through this work, Christian has developed insights into how the convergence of rapid technology advancement and information acquisition is changing the workflows, organizational capabilities, service delivery, and accountability of knowledge works for their constituents.

-Prior to coming to Esri, Carlson worked for the State of North Carolina Division of Coastal Management as a GIS analyst.
-He collected and analyzed data, supporting multiple program initiatives including delineating coastal wetlands and determining the cumulative impacts of pollution and runoff in North Carolina's coastal waterways.
+Prior to Esri, he worked for the State of North Carolina Division of Coastal Management as a GIS analyst.
+He collected and analyzed data supporting multiple program initiatives including coastal wetlands delineation and cumulative impacts of pollution and runoff in North Carolina's coastal waterways.

-He earned a master of business administration degree from the University of North Carolina at Chapel Hill and two bachelor of arts degrees (in geography and economics) from the University of Colorado–Boulder.
+Christian earned a master of business administration degree from the University of North Carolina at Chapel Hill and two bachelor of arts degrees (in geography and economics) from the University of Colorado at Boulder.
 His graduate studies focused on corporate finance, entrepreneurship, organizational leadership, change management, and innovation.

-Outside of work, his passions include climbing mountains, running on trails, riding bikes, and standing in rivers.
+Outside of work, Christian's passions include climbing mountains, running on trails, riding bikes, and standing in rivers.